IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Lyndon_B._Johnson" target="_blank">Lyndon B. Johnson</a>

+>“Subjecting yourself to self imposed discipline is the surest way to increase the quality of your existence.”

+― <a href="https://www.youtube.com/watch?v=dR1FCJS8DoM" target="_blank">Nun S. Amen Ra</a>

 >“Work expands so as to fill the time available for its completion.”

 ― <a href="https://en.wikipedia.org/wiki/Parkinson%27s_law" target="_blank">Parkinson's law</a>